-School groups can visit the Urban Farm through our Edible Education Program; in addition, the public is invited to visit for our annual special Events and on Exploration Days when the Farm is open to the public during the summer months.
+School groups can visit the Urban Farm through our Edible Education Program.
+In addition, the public is invited to visit for our annual special events, weekend workshops, volunteer days, and open hours during the growing season.

 The Urban Farm is located at the southern end of the island, adjacent to the Park’s playground, a picnic area, playing fields and comfort station.